Call for Nominations

 - Nominee's contact information;

-- A summary of the nominee’s LRE activities;
+- Summary of the nominee’s LRE activities (1-2 pages);

-- At least 3, but not more than 5, letters of recommendation from individuals who have knowledge of nominee's contributions to law-related education;
+- Letters of recommendation (3 minimum, 5 maximum) from individuals who have knowledge of nominee's contributions to law-related education;

 - Other relevant pertinent materials that demonstrate nominee's excellence in law-related education (10 pages maximum)

 Nominations for the Starr Award are closed at this time.

-The next Starr Award for Excellence in Law-Related Education will be presented on Saturday, October 5, 2013, during the closing session of the 28th National Law-Related Education Conference, in Atlanta, Georgia.
+The next Starr Award for Excellence in Law-Related Education will be presented on Friday, October 30, 2015, during the closing session of the 29th National Law-Related Education Conference, in Philadelphia.